Toggle menu

 Pregnancy

-If you or someone moving with you are pregnant, proof of pregnancy that shows your estimated due date must be provided.
-A MATB1, midwife letter is the only document accepted.
+If you or someone moving with you are pregnant, proof of pregnancy that shows your estimated due date and name must be provided.
+A MATB1, midwife letter or screenshots of your maternity notes are the only documents accepted.

 Criminal Convictions